janrakete/healthcore-bulp.io/README.md

 But wait: **what the hell is healthcore.dev**❓

 healthcore.dev (or simply healthcore) is part of the **open software and hardware architecture of [bulp.io](https://www.bulp.io)**.
 With bulp, healthcare devices from any manufacturer can communicate with each other and any interface through a variety of protocols and APIs.
-In this way, bulp centrally captures a person's **condition in many different ways**, reacts automatically to changes in their environment, and optionally informs caregivers, nurses or family members. bulp.io follows the open-core approach: the software core is open source, while revenue is generated through hardware and services.
+In this way, bulp centrally captures a person's **condition in many different ways**, reacts automatically to changes in their environment, and optionally informs caregivers, nurses or family members. bulp.io follows the **open-core approach**: the software core is open source, while revenue is generated through hardware and services.

 The software core is called "healthcore" (obviously!) and it **standardizes** the data from various devices, processes scenarios, and triggers actions.
 A simple API allows interfaces such as apps to visualize the device data.